Examine the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.

 Enjoy a weeklong orientation in Hawai‘i.

 Orientation in Honolulu, at the University of Hawai‘i at Manoa’s East-West Center, will help you transition between mainland United States and Oceana.
 Indigenous Hawaiians currently face a rising cost of living, sovereignty issues, and social, economic, and environmental struggles.
 Other challenges include a strong military presence and a tourist-based economy that has commodified traditional culture and made Hawai‘i dependent on food imports.
-Orientation will include lectures from Hawaiians, Samoans, and other Pacific Islanders; a short work experience at a traditional taro lo‘i; a visit to the renowned Bishop Museum; and a day tour of Oahu to experience some of the diversity in landscape and activities found in an island environment.
+Orientation will include lectures from Hawaiians, Samoans, and other Pacific Islanders; a short work experience at a traditional taro lo‘i; and visits to the Iolani Palace and the renowned Bishop Museum.

 Hear diverse perspectives on the human dimensions of climate change and social transitions in the Pacific.

-Educational excursions within Samoa include rural Samoa and Savai‘i, Samoa’s largest Island, as well as the Pacific Island nations of American Samoa and Fiji.
+Educational excursions within Samoa include rural Samoa and Savai‘i, Samoa’s largest Island, as well as American Samoa.
 These will provide opportunities to observe and discuss issues with Pacific Islanders themselves.
 You will be encouraged to compare and contrast issues in Pacific Island communities and to connect meaningfully with a wide array of individuals.
 You will hear diverse perspectives, particularly in relation to social and climate change.

 Study in the cradle of Polynesian history and culture.